Explore generative AI

 5. At the top of the chat pane, use the New chat (💬) button to restart the conversation.
 This removes all conversation history.

-3. Now try the same prompt as before (What was ENIAC?) and review the output.
+6. Now try the same prompt as before (What is expense management?) and review the output.

 Ground responses with data

 Generative AI is the foundation for agentic solutions; in which AI agents can assist you and act on your behalf.
-Agents are more than general purpose chat apps.
-They usually have a particular focus, and use knowledge and tools to perform their duties.
+To accomplish this, agents need tools that allow them to access specific knowledge and perform tasks.

 Note: This is a very small document for the purposes of this exercise.
 In a real scenario, an AI agent might have access to large volumes of data; usually in the form of a vector index.

-7. Enter the same expenses-related prompt (How do I submit a claim?) and view the response.
+5. Enter the prompt How do I submit a claim? and view the response.

 This time the response should be informed by the information in the expenses data source.

-8. Try a few more expenses-related prompts, like How much can I spend on a taxi?, What about a hotel? or Can I claim the cost of my dinner?
+6. Try a few more expenses-related prompts: How much can I spend on a taxi?, What about a hotel? and Can I claim the cost of my dinner?

 Note: The small amount of data and the limited capabilities of the small models used in this exercise may result in some inaccurate responses; but the principle of retrieving contextual information, using it to augment the prompt, and generating responses based on the data is a common pattern in generative AI solutions known as Retrieval Augmented Generation (or RAG).

-You’ve seen how a model can be used in a pre-provided chat playground, but how do developers build apps and agents that submit prompts to models and process responses?
+You’ve seen how models and agents can be used in a pre-provided chat playground, but how do developers build apps and agents that submit prompts to models and process responses?

 One of the most commonly used application programming interfaces (APIs) used to develop apps that work with LLMs is the OpenAI API - and in particular the Python SDK for the OpenAI API.